-On August 9, 2001, Malka and Micha stopped at the Sbarro pizzeria on the corner of King George Street and Jaffa Road in Jerusalem, on their way to a youth group activity in Talpiot.
+On August 9, 2001, Malka and Michal stopped at the Sbarro pizzeria on the corner of King George Street and Jaffa Road in Jerusalem, on their way to a youth group activity in Talpiot.
 A suicide bomber detonated himself inside the crowded restaurant.
-Malka and Micha were among the nine people killed in the attack.
+Malka and Michal were among the nine people killed in the attack.

 ** The information on this page is part of the 'Yizkor' commemoration project by the Ministry of Defense / the 'La'ad' website by the National Insurance Institute, in memory of the fallen.
 We strive for accuracy and apologize for any errors.
 For corrections or comments, please contact us here: https://aaciremembers.org/contact-us/ **